tldr-pages/tldr/pages/common/pueue-start.md

 > See also: `pueue pause`.
 > More information: <https://github.com/Nukesor/pueue>.

-- Resume all tasks in default group:
+- Resume all tasks in the default group:

 `pueue start`